SATURDAY, SEPTEMBER 14, 2019 & SATURDAY, APRIL 18, 2020 • GENEVA, IL

 The BQ.2 Marathon Races pace team is provided by Dick Pond Racing

-Our NEW Boston Pace Splits document contains independent lap and mile pace splits for each of the 13 BQ standards represented by our pace groups.
-Because just meeting the Boston standard will not get you into Boston, 12 of these sets of splits (all except for 4:30) lead runners to 4 minutes under the standard, just as our pacers will.
+Our Boston Pace Splits document contains independent lap and mile pace splits for each of the 13 BQ standards represented by our pace groups.
+Because just meeting the Boston standard will not get you into Boston, 12 of these sets of splits (all except for 4:30) lead runners to 1 minute under the standard, just as our pacers will.

 The file format allows runners to DIY print, cut, and tape into mile or lap pace bands.